InfoSec812/openapi-vertx-services/README.md

 ## Getting started coding

 The generated code created some interfaces for the services under `<base package>/services`, and some anemic implementations under `<base package>/services/impl`.
 In order to get up and running, we just need to implement our business logic in those implementation classes.
+This means that we can mostly ignore the complexities of writing a REST API and just get to writing business logic and producing business value . . .
+QUICKLY.

 Some other things to note which were generated: